cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 4. Click **Add New Environment** and name it Development.
 5. Click to copy your unique `<ROLLOUT_ENV_KEY>` associated with the Development environment and paste it in a notepad for future reference.

+### Environment Vairable
+1. In Github, navigate to the microblog-frontend repository previously forked to the organization.
+2. Click `Branch: development`.
+3. At the root of the directory, click the `.env.development` file.
+Click the pencil icon to edit file.
+4.

 <p><img src="images/RolloutEnvKey.png" />

 ### Create Rollout Feature Flags